Home

 Backup tools

 Let's start with some history.
-Fifteen years ago, increasing numbers of people had computers, but their important data consisted of small documents and perhaps a few basic programs.
+Fifteen years ago (as of year 2005), increasing numbers of people had computers, but their important data consisted of small documents and perhaps a few basic programs.
 To backup all they needed was several blank floppy discs and a compression utility.
-Even a "power user" might find themselves with two megabytes of data to preserve.
+Even "power users" might find themselves with two megabytes of data to preserve.
 Modern life is somewhat different and old-fashioned magnetic floppies are just a bit too small for current requirements.

-There are a number of media types other than an ancient floppy disk available to place backups at.
+There is a number of media types other than an ancient floppy disk available to place backups at.
 Many businesses use magneto-optical or large capacity tape drives for their daily and weekly backups.
-With very high capacities, these devices are technically impressive, but the media is usually very expensive.
-The common backup media for home and office includes CD/DVD discs, dedicated internal and external hard drives.
+With very high capacities, these devices are technically impressive, but the media are usually very expensive.
+The common backup media for home and office include CD/DVD discs, dedicated internal and external hard drives.
 High capacity removable devices similar to Iomega ZIP (100 and 250MB), Jaz (1 or 2GB) and Rev (35GB) are not widespread.

 Where cost is a priority, a better option for home and small business users is often disc spanning, where cheap blank media can be used to the same effect as a tape or a dedicated drive.
 The benefits in cost of disc spanning are easily measurable.
 For a 20GB backup set the cost per gigabyte (CPG) will be as cheap as 33c for a DVD-RW disc, compared with up to $6 per gigabyte for an external hard drive of comparable size.
 This makes disc spanning is an attractive and economical option.